yasinkbas/UILab/README.md

 ### Manual
 You can also manually integrate UILab into your project by downloading it from here.

+# Usage

-## Usage
+## Setting Constraints
-Using UILab is a matter of your taste.
+You can use UILab as a matter of your taste.
 There are 3 ways to use it.

 ### 1. With Enum Based Set Function
 ```swift